Lake Highlands: Recreation and parks

-Nestled in the arms of White Rock Creek, Lake Highlands boasts a labyrinth of parks and recreational opportunities, with over 875 acres of parks, 26 miles of trails, disc golf, and several traditional baseball fields, soccer fields, and playgrounds.

 White Rock Lake is located on the south end of Lake Highlands.
 Recreational activities on the lake include kayaking, canoeing and standup paddleboarding, available by rental.
 The park surrounding the lake features a 9.33 mile trail for hiking, running and bicycling.
 The White Rock Lake Dog Park is also located on the north side of the lake on Mockingbird Lane.

 Government and infrastructure

 Lake Highlands is represented by District 10 on the Dallas City Council; its current Councilmember is Kathy Stewart.
 In the Texas Senate, the area is represented by Senate District 16 (currently held by Democrat Nathan M. Johnson), while in the Texas House of Representatives, it is divided between House District 102 (Democrat Ana-Maria Ramos), and House District 108 (Republican Morgan Meyer).

 The United States Postal Service operates the Lake Highlands Post Office, Northlake Post Office, and Richland Post Office within the Lake Highlands area.

 Economy

 Lake Highlands is home to the headquarters of Texas Instruments (TI).
 TI is the No. 4 manufacturer of semiconductors worldwide after Intel, Samsung and Toshiba, and is the No. 2 supplier of chips for cellular handsets after Qualcomm, and the No. 1 producer of digital signal processors (DSPs) and analog semiconductors, among a wide range of other semiconductor products.

 Major business areas near Lake Highlands include the Platinum Corridor, Preston Center, and the Telecom Corridor.